 It has become clearer and clearer to all that the key to national change is not going to be found by providing a basic education, but rather by providing better access to higher education through a high-quality English-language college-preparatory school that enables students from the most humble beginnings to gain access to elite international universities.

-This understanding led to the establishment in 2010 of the area’s first true college-preparatory English-language international school, Panajachel Colegio Internacional (PCI: www.panajachelcolegio.org).
+This understanding led to the establishment in 2010 of the area’s first true college-preparatory bilingual English-Spanish language international school, Panajachel Colegio Internacional (PCI: www.panajachelcolegio.org).
 PCI is a nonprofit, Board of Trustees (unpaid) run school that concentrates on preparing its students, from the 7th to the 12th grade, for an English-language university education, something no other school has ever done in this region.

-PCI is tremendously fortunate to have a core staff who are all graduates of U.S. universities with advanced degrees in their fields of instruction, and who would not work for the low wages they are paid were it not for a deep dedication and commitment to education for all as a community goal.
+PCI is tremendously fortunate to have a core staff who are all graduates of U.S. or European universities, several with advanced degrees in their fields of instruction, and who would not work for the low wages they are paid were it not for a deep dedication and commitment to education for all.